-20 May 2011: The menu is segmented into three sections: sandwiches, arepas and tamales, and soups and salads.
-Sandwiches are described as “8-inches full of flavor.”
+3 May 2020: The menu is segmented into three sections: sandwiches, arepas, Latin Specialties and Apps and Sides.
+The menu describes the sandwiches as “Our 8.5” CARIBBEAN SANDWICHES are warm pressed on freshly baked bread, hot and crispy outside, warm and sooooo tasty inside.”
 They’re crafted on fresh bread pressed panini-style and wrapped in thin butcher paper.
-The bread, a Puerto Rican bread known as “pan de agua” is baked specially for the Guava Tree Cafe by Albuquerque’s Fano Bread Company.
 The specialty of the house is the Cuban Sandwich, Miami-style heaven.
 It’s crafted with home-roasted pork shoulder which has been marinated for several days until “it’s all happy” (which the chef can tell by it’s singing of the “Tico Tico” in the fridge).
 The pork is sliced thickly and combined with sweet or “bolo” ham, Swiss cheese and pickles on the flat, crunchy bread.

 The Cuban Sandwich so enamored Larry McGoldrick that the professor with the perspicacious palate described it as “the absolute best that I have ever had anyplace in this universe or its parallels.”
 That’s high praise indeed from a well-traveled bon vivant who’s not often given to hyperbole.
 If anything, Larry may have undersold this Cuban Sandwich.
 It is one of the very best sandwiches of any kind in the Duke City.